Berlin for families

 @nataliekeynton

 Berlin's Zoo is truly impressive.
-Not only is the zoo doing great conservation work, They have an impressive diversity of animals and the zoo itself is lovely to walk around.
+Not only is the zoo doing great conservation work, they have an impressive diversity of animals and the zoo itself is lovely to walk around.
+They also have a Christmas light display running in December.
+Book your tickets in advance to enjoy the show!

 Add to